FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/store_and_forward_broadcast.md

 {
-    "title": "Store and forward broadcasts",
-    "linkTitle": "Store and forward broadcasts",
+    "title": "Broadcasting on a store and forward site", "linkTitle": "Store and forward broadcasts",
     "weight": "300"
 }This section describes how to use a partner broadcasting list with store and forward.